 - To fry an egg, melt butter in a small non-stick pan.
 Once melted crack in egg, make small tears in the whites with a fork as egg cooks until white is opaque.
 Then fry egg 1-2 mins until crispy.
 Slide egg onto top of sandwich.

 - Serve both with a tossed green salad!

 - To make the vinaigrette: Combine mustard and vinegar in a small bowl.
 Then slowly add oil whisking to emulsify.
 Season with salt and pepper and add shallot.
 Toss with mixed greens.

-To prepare in advance you could assemble all the sandwiches and place on a cookie sheet, covered with foil, then moments before serving pop them in a 300F oven for 15 minutes to warm through, then under the broiler to crisp up.
+- To prepare in advance you could assemble all the sandwiches and place them on a cookie sheet, covered with foil, then moments before serving pop them in a 300F oven for 15 minutes to warm through, then under the broiler to crisp up.

 Amount Per Serving: Calories: 1207Total Fat: 85gSaturated Fat: 30gTrans Fat: 1gUnsaturated Fat: 48gCholesterol: 309mgSodium: 2778mgCarbohydrates: 48gFiber: 3gSugar: 10gProtein: 63g